25+ Smart Cat Enrichment Ideas for a Happy Indoor Pet

 BudgetSolutions

-LowBasic wall shelves, suction-cup window perches
+LowBasic wall shelves or suction-cup window perches.

-MidSturdy, multi-level cat trees
+MidSturdy, multi-level cat trees.

 Window Enrichment: "Cat TV"